imixs/imixs-workflow/src/site/markdown/core/ruleengine.md

-## Evaluate the Processing Live Cycle
+## Evaluate the Processing Life Cycle

-The Imixs `WorkflowKernel` is using the `RuleEngine` to navigate through the BPMN model during the processing live cycle.
+The Imixs `WorkflowKernel` is using the `RuleEngine` to navigate through the BPMN model during the processing life cycle.
 In case an Event is followed by a Gateway with [conditional events](../modelling/howto.html#Conditional_Events), the `RuleEngine` evaluates these rules to compute the target element based on the business data provided by the process instance.